Exaga/ds3234-rpi-dtoverlay/README.md

 ## SARPi Project - Slackware ARM on a Raspberry Pi

-### The DS3234 RTC is now fully supprted in the official Raspberry Pi device-tree blobs!
+### The DS3234 RTC is now fully supported in the official Raspberry Pi device-tree blobs!

 Device Tree overlay for a DS3234 RTC on a Raspberry Pi.